NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

        In order to support the growth of the infrastructure of the Web, more space is taken from nature.
 This is depicted here with more mines, solar panels and factories and with less presence of wild life.
        </p>
        <p>
-       The facial expression drawn on the 3 characters in this figure is the same as in the previous one, to point to <a href="https://en.wikipedia.org/wiki/Hedonic_treadmill">hedonic adaptation</a> (The shifting of the baseline human expectation) and to <a href="https://en.wikipedia.org/wiki/Jevons_paradox">Jevons paradox</a> (The nullification of gains from efficiency because of the raise in consumption).
+       The facial expression drawn on the faces of 3 characters in this figure is the same as in the previous one, to point to <a href="https://en.wikipedia.org/wiki/Hedonic_treadmill">hedonic adaptation</a> (The shifting of the baseline human expectation) and to <a href="https://en.wikipedia.org/wiki/Jevons_paradox">Jevons paradox</a> (The nullification of gains from efficiency because of the increase in consumption).
        </p>
     </figcaption>
 </figure>

+Having brought into attention the physical components that make up the web, let's explore some frontend optimizations techniques that reduce their workload.

 ---